New Safety Restrictions Issued for Maryland’s Nursing Homes

 Violating the rules are a misdemeanor punishable by fines and prison.

 Hogan said more than 80 nursing homes and long-term care facilities have positive cases or clusters of cases.
-The most intense cluster is at the Pleasant View Nursing Home in Mount Airy, where four more residents diagnosed with COVID-19 have now died, bringing the total to nine, health officials announced this weekend.
+The most intense cluster is at the Pleasant View Nursing Home in Mount Airy, where five more residents diagnosed with COVID-19 have now died, bringing the total to 10, health officials announced this weekend.
 More than 100 residents or staff have tested positive there.

 “Our highest priority is keeping Marylanders safe, and we will use every tool at our disposal to protect the most vulnerable among us,” Hogan said in a news release.
 The Maryland health department issued guidance nearly four weeks ago to restrict resident visitations and control infections.